 Arrive in the afternoon, check in to your hotel, and then head out for an enjoyable dinner.
-With more than 200 local restaurants, it can be a bit overwhelming to choose the perfect location, so we started with a few suggestions along the Cumberland Valley Beer Trail that offer outdoor dining.
-TIP: Sign up for the free digital Beer Trail passport, check-in at participating locations, and earn prizes.
+With more than 200 local restaurants, choosing the perfect location can be overwhelming, so we started with a few suggestions along the Cumberland Valley Beer Trail that offer outdoor dining.
+TIP: Sign up for the free digital Beer Trail passport, check in at participating locations, and earn prizes.

 If you cannot sign up for this class, CALC offers a variety of courses in mediums such as photography, ceramics, drawing, painting (including Plein air options), fiber arts, and more.

 Or, check out our suggestions for Dinner & A Show (plus dessert) to complete your evening.

 Explore Downtown Carlisle: Local Art, History & Lunch Restaurants

 Saturday mornings are meant for exploring.
 Stroll through downtown Carlisle where you'll discover tree-lined streets filled with history, art, shopping, and food.
 Start with breakfast at Fay's Country Kitchen (cash only) or Kimberly's Café.
 Then follow a trail of artistic creativity as you view exhibits on display in CALC's gallery, at Ejecta Projects Art Gallery, and The Trout Gallery on the campus of Dickinson College.
 Along the way, you'll come across several community art projects, including murals and painted traffic signal boxes that feature playful and colorful images celebrating unique aspects of Carlisle.